omnine/kbs/sqlcluster/README.md

-It is important to make all nodes have the same OS and it update.
+It is important to make all nodes have the same OS and its update.
 I had this very strange problem due to Windows Update failure with error `0x800f0986`.
 ![node_rule_failed](./doc/node_rule_failed.png)

-Online search found this solution `DISM.exe /Online /Cleanup-Image /RestoreHealth /Source:"\HealthyMachine\C$\Windows" /LimitAccess`
+If you are unlucky like me, then try this solution `DISM.exe /Online /Cleanup-Image /RestoreHealth /Source:"\HealthyMachine\C$\Windows" /LimitAccess`

-Now it is time to create a shared disk in node 1.
+Now it is time to create a shared disk in `Node 1`.
 I had to create a SCSI controller for it first.
 ![shared_disk](./doc/shared_disk.png)

-For node 2, do the same thing, apart from when `Add hard disk`, choose `Existing hard disk`.
+For `Node 2`, do the same thing, apart from when `Add hard disk`, choose `Existing hard disk`.
 ![existing_diskt](./doc/existing_disk.png)

-Then open `Computer Management` to force this new disk online and assign a driver letter.
+Then open `Computer Management` to force this new disk online and assign it a driver letter.
 ![disk_management](./doc/disk_management.png)

-Now you can install the failover cluster feature in Server Manager.
+Now you can install the failover cluster feature in **Server Manager**.
 You should be able to add this disk,
 ![disk_in_cluster](./doc/disk_in_cluster.png)

 Please validate the cluster before install SQL Server one each node.
 ![validate_cluster](./doc/validate_cluster.png)

+On the first node, choose `New SQL server failover cluster installation`.
+On the other nodes, `Add node to a SQL server failover cluster`.
 ![node_status](./doc/node_status.png)

 # References